Flaque/quirk/README.md

 This ends up coming across as either _really_ patronizing or _really_ sterile.
 In general it's both.

-Folks with mental health issues are touch!
+Folks with mental health issues are tough!
 They can handle bold, out there stuff.
 Literally no one should be trying to create the design equivalent of a hospital.

 By choosing a neutral, unassuming brand identity, you're choosing to hide your product